Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 • Municipal supply pressure is adequate but something inside your home is restricting it

-In all of these cases, adding a pump will mask the symptom without fixing the underlying failure — and can even accelerate pipe damage by forcing more water through compromised lines.
+In all of these cases, adding a pump will mask the symptom without fixing the underlying failure, and can even accelerate pipe damage by forcing more water through compromised lines.
+If banging noises accompany your pressure issues, review our water hammer guide before adding any pump.
 A licensed plumber can pressure-test your system, identify leaks, and give you a clear picture of whether a pump or a repair is the right investment.

 Find Trusted & Licensed Plumbers in Ohio